Den7me/behind-CDN-extended-checker/README.md

 - Ensure `jq` is installed to parse JSON from RDAP responses.
 - If behind a CDN, direct origin IP checks may not return real origin IPs (expected).
 - Output formatting may vary slightly depending on terminal font and width.
+- It can be used by FBI and law enforcement provided full root whois access is authorized and granted.
+- ^ The above mentioned feature is not implemented for legal and security reasons.

 ## License